DreamingCoders/DreamingCoders/README.md

 - 👋 Hi, I’m @maui
 - 👀 I’m interested in PHP scripting, C# programming language
 - 🌱 I’ve learned C# async
-- 💞️ I’m no longer looking to collaborate on any projects feel free to pull request
+- 💞️ I’m no longer looking to collaborate on any new projects feel free to pull request existing ones
 - 📫 You can reach my E-Mail:
-- Coming Soon
+- mauii@kubeo.net
 ✨ Thanks for Viewing my Profile! ✨